b3tinsky/---Orange-Compiler/README.md

 - Restructured several rules (broke recursion into a single variable rule for easier data extraction)
 - Added quadruples for function calls and definition (ERA, GOSUB, PARAM, ENDFUNC)
 - Fixed/updated a couple of tests, but I still have to update almost half (because previously tests didn't have the 'params' table, the signature, quadruple number, etc.)

+---

+### 📆 October 07 🕓 14:44
+- Added some actions in between grammar rules for function calling (things like checking the function signature is the same as the function calling it,- checking that the function being called exists, etc.)
+- Fixed tests
+- Added input_28

 # Reference